gabrielekerete60/fixbms/Android_Conversion_Guide.md

     ```

 3.  **Run the App:**
     > Inside Android Studio, wait for the project to sync.
 Then, click the green "Run" button (▶️) at the top.
 You can choose to run it on an emulator or a physical Android device connected to your computer.
-The app will load its content from your running local server.
+The app will load its content from your specified server URL.

 ---